The Slide Show/ Neckerchief Slides

 removing the slide.

-around a plain tube base- leather, pipe, even cardboard.
-With a little
+etc.) around a plain tube base- leather, pipe, even cardboard.
+With a

-practice, the string can be wound attractively, and you will have a pretty
+little practice, the string can be wound attractively, and you will have

 - A simple, inexpensive watch can be made into a slide so